Masai Village visit in Nairobi Information.

 Maasai’s distinctive culture, dress style and strategic territory along the game parks of Kenya and Tanzania have made them one of East Africa’s most internationally famous tourist attractions.

 The Maasai people reside in both Kenya and Tanzania, living along the border of the two countries.
 They are a smaller tribe, accounting for only about 0.7 percent of Kenya’s population, with a similar number living in Tanzania.
 The Maasai speak Maa, a Nilotic ethnic language from their origin in the Nile region of North Africa.

 The Samburu tribe is the closest to the Maasai in both language and cultural authenticity.

 A day trip to a Masai village near Nairobi is a half day affair where we visit the Masai people living next to the Ngong hills.

 Drive westwards towards the Ngong hills which was named by the Maasai meaning the knuckles of the hand of God.
 This is the uncanny resemblance of the 5 peaks on the hill to the knuckles of a fist.
 Masai folklore has it that once a upon a time God was so angry with the Maasai people that he thrust his fist right above the ground and there it remains to date.

 Arrive at the masai village and interact with the masai with a couple of activities to engage in including a mock wedding dance, masai warrior (moran) jumping dance, engage in some beadwork with the women, practice some traditional archery and spear throwing, learn the art of making a fire in the bush among many others things to see and do.

-Enjoy a lunch at a mall in Karen area or a packed lunch.
+Enjoy a lunch (Own Account) at a mall in Karen area or a packed lunch.